miku/xmlcutty/README.md

 </b>
 ```

-You can end up with XML document without a root.
+You can end up with an XML document without a root.
 To make tools like
 [xmllint](http://xmlsoft.org/xmllint.html) happy, you can add a
 synthetic root element on the fly: